KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/link.md

 GIVEN THAT I am on a screen with a link

-1. Keyboard for mobile & desktop

-   - GIVEN I am using keyboard navigation
+1. Scenario: Test keyboard actions

    - WHEN I press the "TAB", "ARROW KEYS", or "CTRL+TAB" keys
       - THEN the focus should visibly move to the link
    - WHEN I press the "SPACEBAR" key
       - THEN the link should be activated on iOS and Android
    - WHEN I press the "ENTER" key
       - THEN the link should be activated on Android

-2. Desktop screenreader

-   - GIVEN I am using a mobile screen reader
+2. Scenario: Test mobile screen reader gestures

    - WHEN I swipe to navigate to the link
       - THEN the focus should move to the link
          - AND the link's name, role, and state (if applicable) should be expressed
    - WHEN I use the Rotor/TalkBack menu
       - THEN the link should be navigable and activatable from the Rotor/TalkBack menu or by focus and double-tap
          - AND at least one method should work
    - WHEN I double-tap the link
       - THEN the link should be activated
           - AND KNOWN ISSUE: Links do not currently appear in iOS Rotor using SwiftUI

-3. Mobile screenreader

-   - GIVEN the link is visible on the screen
+3. Scenario: Test screen reader output on all devices

    - WHEN a screen reader reads the link
       - THEN its name should clearly describe its purpose and destination
          - AND its role should be identified as a link
          - AND its state (DISABLED/DIMMED) should be expressed, if applicable

-4. Device OS Settings
+4. Scenario: Test device OS settings for text resize

-   - GIVEN the text of the link is visible
    - WHEN I adjust the device text resize setting to 200%
       - THEN the text of the link should resize up to 200% without losing information

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/link](https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/link)